 Television began regular transmission in Australia in 1956.
 Since its introduction, television increasingly dominated Australia’s popular entertainment and the leisure time of Australians which saw the decline of writing and performing bush poetry as a popular pastime.
 Fortunately, there remained a small group of bush poets who continued utilising their poetic skills to capture the community spirit of the times but the opportunities to publish and perform their work was progressively restricted by the competition of other popular cultural entertainment.

 In the latter 1980s, bush poetry began its revival when a small number of bush poets performed at the Tamworth Country Music Festival, (formerly known as Country Music Week) which became increasingly popular each year.
 In January 1994 the Australian Bush Poets Association, Inc. was formed at Tamworth NSW during Country Music Week.
 The objective of the ABPA is to foster and encourage the growth of Bush Poetry in Australia.
-Australian Bush Poetry is poetry having rhyme and metre, written about Australia, Australians and/or the Australian way of life.
+Australian Bush Poetry is defined as metred and rhymed poetry about Australia, Australians and/or the Australian way of life.
 The ABPA has developed into a national organisation that services members throughout Australia.

 Today, the resurgence of bush poetry is continuing as numerous bush poetry clubs and competitions can be found in the cities, towns and rural communities throughout Australia.
 Furthermore, many functions and festivals include bush poetry in their entertainment programmes.